-Maddie Wyatt, a 10th grade student at Berkley High School, has been volunteering with us as a Giving Gardens Intern this season.
-We invited her to share a story of an experience she has during her time here:
+Maddie Wyatt, a graduate of Berkley High School, volunteered with us as a Giving Gardens Intern when she was a high school student.
+We invited her to share a story of an experience she had during her time here:

 I’ve spent a fair amount of time at Giving Gardens, and every time I’m there, I walk away with a great new memory.
 I’ve had so many great experiences, and I find it difficult to choose a favorite.